High blood pressure and sex: Overcome the challenges

 Medicines less likely to cause sexual side effects

-If your provider says it's OK, you may be able to stop taking blood pressure medicines for a short time to see if sexual symptoms improve.
+If your healthcare professional says it's OK, you may be able to stop taking blood pressure medicines for a short time to see if sexual symptoms improve.
 During this time, you may need to take blood pressure readings at home often to make sure your blood pressure stays in a safe range.

 Erectile dysfunction medicines and high blood pressure

 These medicines aren't for men with severe heart disease.
-They're also not for men with high blood pressure who have trouble urinating or have other urinary tract problems.
+They're also not for men with high blood pressure who have trouble urinating or have other urinary tract conditions.
 Never take these medicines with nitrates, which are used to treat chest pain.
 Doing so can cause a dangerous drop in blood pressure.

-Be honest with your health care provider
+Be honest with your healthcare team

 • What medicines do you take?